 Your graph will not take much time to climb up or slide down based on your efforts to maintain whatever is already built.
 Pamper your advocacy team as well- make them applaud the best individual or group of executives, thank them for their efforts- thank you is indeed magical!

 “Every contact we have with a customer influences whether or not they’ll come back.
 We have to be great every time or we’ll lose them.” – Kevin Stirtz

 Attain marketing leads that convert from DataCaptive & generate ROI like never before

-However, if you take care of your business perseveringly and spend quality time and quality investment on your customer relationship management including the customer advocacy programs, then, it would conspicuously ease your journey in a practical way.
-There may be some tactics which never seem to work out but trust the vibes of a customer-company relationship for once and strengthen your customer advocacy team to implement those necessary methods to bridge the gap between you and your customers.
+However, if you take care of your business perseveringly and spend quality time and investment on your customer relationship management including the customer advocacy programs, then, it would conspicuously ease your journey in a practical way.
+There may be some tactics that never seem to work out.
+But trust the vibes of a customer-company relationship for once and strengthen your customer advocacy team.
+Make them implement those necessary methods to bridge the gap between you and your customers.

 Go ahead and engage with your consumers effectively.
 I know it is not possible to go door to door or get in touch with every genuine customer.
 There might even be people who buy your products regularly but are not socially active and there is not much you can do to engage with them on online platforms but they obviously use emails, so keep in touch with them through your personalized emails.

 There are numerous tools that help you analyze consumer and market trends, your work is to find them and utilize them in the best possible manner.